kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/passthrough_auth/_index.md

 A common requirement is to be able to share state between the passthrough service, and other auth steps (either custom plugins, or our built-in authentication) .
 When writing a custom auth plugin, this is possible, and the steps to achieve it are [outlined here]({{< versioned_link_path fromRoot="/guides/dev/writing_auth_plugins#sharing-state-between-steps" >}}).
 We support this requirement by leveraging request and response metadata.

 We provide some example implementations in the Gloo Edge repository at `docs/examples/passthrough-auth/pkg/auth/v3/auth-with-state.go`.

+### Passing in custom configuration to Passthrough from AuthConfig

 ### Reading state from other auth steps